-The Prometheus instance scrapes and stores metrics from the Healthwatch Exporter tiles, enables you to configure alerts with Alertmanager, and sends canary tests to target URLs with Blackbox Exporter.
-The Healthwatch tile then exports the collected metrics to dashboards in the Grafana UI, enabling you to visualize the data with charts and graphs and create customized dashboards for long-term monitoring and troubleshooting.
+The Prometheus instance scrapes and stores metrics from the Healthwatch Exporter tiles, allows you to configure alerts with Alertmanager, and sends canary tests to target URLs with Blackbox Exporter.
+The Healthwatch tile then exports the collected metrics to dashboards in the Grafana UI, allowing you to visualize the data with charts and graphs and create customized dashboards for long-term monitoring and troubleshooting.
 MySQL is used only to store your Grafana settings and does not store any time series data.
 The Healthwatch tile also deploys a fourth component, MySQL Proxy, to route client connections to healthy MySQL nodes.

 By default, the Healthwatch tile deploys two Prometheus VMs, one Grafana VM, one MySQL VM, and one MySQL Proxy VM.
 In the Resource Config pane of the Healthwatch tile, you can scale and assign load balancers to these resources.
 For information about making your Healthwatch deployment highly available (HA), see High Availability below.

 The table below explains each Healthwatch tile component and which VM deploys it:

 ||Stores the Grafana settings you configure|

 ||Routes client connections to healthy MySQL nodes and away from unhealthy MySQL nodes|

 The following table provides the default resource and IP requirements for installing the Healthwatch tile: